Poor Thing: Lamar Odom Says “Greaseball” Ex Sabrina Was Using Him For Fame

-Lamar Odom put his ex-fiance, Sabrina Parr, on blast (once again) on Monday’s episode of ‘The Real,’ calling the mother a ‘greaseball.’
-Lamar claimed the 33-year-old fitness trainer was only with him for ‘clout’ and ‘fame,’ and she and her manager released a reality show about their relationship without telling him.
+Lamar Odom put his ex-fiance, Sabrina Parr, on blast (once again) on Monday’s episode of “The Real,” calling the mother a “greaseball.”
+Lamar claimed that the 33-year-old fitness trainer was only with him for “clout” and “fame.”
+Odom also alleged that Sabrina and her manager released a reality show about their relationship without telling him.

 “It was just about me and her.
 I knew what I was doing, I knew what I signed up for, but I would think that when you were putting it out to the world, you would let me know.
 That’s a greaseball move – something that I can’t respect, from her and that manager dude.'”